Important Dates

 Stay tuned for the launch of the application!

-Your statement of purpose should be clear, concise, and coherent, including all of the following components.
+Your statement of purpose should be clear, concise, coherent, and no longer than 1000 words, including all of the following components:

-- Describe your reasons and motivations for participating in the HILS Preview Weekend and pursuing a PhD in your chosen field(s), including how you will benefit from the HILS Preview Weekend.
+- Describe your reasons and motivations for participating in the HILS Preview Weekend and pursuing a PhD in your chosen field(s), including how you will benefit from the HILS Preview Weekend (no more than 150 words).

 - Briefly indicate your career objectives.

 - Most importantly, detail your research experience.
-Your description of your research experience should include:
+Your description of your current and/or previous research experience should include:

-Your statement should be free from spelling or grammatical errors, well structured with transitions, labeled with your first and last name, and comprehensible for someone who is not an expert in your field.
-Please upload your statement of purpose as a PDF.
+Your statement should be free from spelling or grammatical errors, well-structured with transitions, labeled with your first and last name, and comprehensible for someone who is not an expert in your field.

 Personal Statement (500 words max)